speedshi/MALMI/README.md

 git clone https://github.com/speedshi/MALMI.git
 ```

+### Input Dataset
+**MALMI** generally requires two kinds of input dataset: continuous raw seismic data and station inventory.
+*continuous raw data* can be in any format that is recognizable by [ObsPy](https://docs.obspy.org/packages/autogen/obspy.core.stream.read.html).
+The continuous data files can be organized in two structures: (1) store all data files in the same folder (suitable for small dateset); (2) SeisComP Data Structure ([SDS](https://www.seiscomp.de/doc/base/concepts/waveformarchives.html)) (suitable for large dateset).
+Simply set the input parameter: seisdatastru as 'AIO' or 'SDS' for these two dataset structures.
+*station inventory* can be in any format that is recognizable by [ObsPy](https://docs.obspy.org/packages/autogen/obspy.core.inventory.inventory.read_inventory.html).
+The required infomation of stations are: newwork code, staiton code, latitude, longitude, latitude, elevation.

 ### Usage
 Fellow the example script: 'run_MALMI.py' to use the code.
 You could copy it anywhere in the system.
 Open the file to change the input parameters at your preference.
 Good Luck!
 ```bash